Analytical Potentials for Flat Galaxies with Spheroidal Halos

-Finally, in Fig. \ref{densi}, we present the corresponding plots of the surface mass density for the two galaxies, again with the model for galaxy NGC4389 in the upper plot and the model for galaxy UGC6969 in the lower plot, plotting the surface mass density for the same two values of the halo mass as in the plots of the vertical frequency.
-For galaxy NGC4389, the density has a maximum at the disc centre and then decreases as $\widetilde R$ increases, vanishing at the disc edge.
-On the other hand, for galaxy UGC6969 the density behaves in a similar way, having a maximum at the disc centre and then decreasing, presenting then a small region where the density remains almost constant and then decreasing again to vanish at the disc edge.
-Furthermore, as with the vertical frequency, for galaxy UGC6969 the two curves are almost coincident again as a consequence of the narrow interval between the two values of the halo mass.
+In Fig. \ref{densi}. we present the corresponding plots of the surface mass density for the two galaxies.
+As in the previous case, for both galaxies the solid line represents the behavior of the surface mass density by taking the minimum value for the halo mass, while the dashed line is the surface mass density for the maximum value of the halo mass.
+The behavior of this quantity is similar for both galaxies, i.e. the surface mass has a maximum value at the disc centre and then decreases as $\widetilde R$ increases, vanishing at the disc edge.